My Values as a Psychologist

 I Actively Work to Unlearn and Challenge Oppression

 I am committed to ongoing learning, self-examination, and accountability around the ways privilege and power show up in the therapy room.
-This includes an explicit commitment to anti-racism, harm reduction, and creating a practice where clients don't have to compartmentalize parts of themselves to feel safe.
+This means actively examining my own identities, blind spots, and areas of privilege, and seeking consultation, education, and feedback when I fall short.
+It includes an explicit commitment to anti-racism, harm reduction, and ethical practice, as well as creating a therapeutic space where clients do not have to compartmentalize or minimize parts of themselves to feel safe, understood, or respected.
+My goal is not perfection, but responsibility: to remain engaged, responsive, and accountable in how I show up for the people I work with.

 Final Thoughts